Sanix-Darker/cisv/CONTRIBUTING.md

 # CONTRIBUTING

-Fill free to open an issue, we discuss about it, then open the PR if you want to contribute.
+Feel free to open an issue, we discuss about it, then open the PR if you want to contribute.

 Keep in mind, creating an issue is in fact contribution ;)